1. Top 3 best VPNs

 Password managers are very secure, as they leverage zero-knowledge architecture, complex algorithms to encrypt and decrypt passwords, biometric login, and multi-factor authentication.

 However, despite their use of cutting-edge technology, password managers are not absolutely foolproof, so it's always a good idea to pair them up with healthy cyber security practices.
 These include avoiding using them on public Wi-Fi, choosing a strong master password, and refraining from sharing personal details over compromisable communications channels.

 Get the BEST of Tom’s Guide daily right in your inbox: Sign up now!

 Upgrade your life with the Tom’s Guide newsletter.
 Subscribe now for a daily dose of the biggest tech news, lifestyle hacks and hottest deals.
 Elevate your everyday with our curated analysis and be the first to know about cutting-edge gadgets.

-Olivia is the Commissioning Editor for Tech Software at Tom's Guide.
+Olivia joined Tom's Guide in October 2023 as part of the core Future Tech Software team, and is the Commissioning Editor for Tech Software.
 With a background in cybersecurity, Olivia stays up-to-date with all things cyber and creates content across TechRadar Pro, TechRadar and Tom’s Guide.
 She is particularly interested in threat intelligence, detection and response, data security, fraud prevention and the ever-evolving threat landscape.

 - Krishi ChowdharyContributor